-The new generation Mercedes A Class is one of the most desirable model the automaker has launched in recent years.
+The new generation 2013 Mercedes-Benz A-Class is one of the most desirable model the automaker has launched in recent years.
 Now in a move to keep the momentum going, the company is adding two more eco friendly options; enter BlueEFFICIENCY Editions.
 The car is designed to attract eco-conscious buyers.

-The A Class BlueEFFICIENCY models will be available for sale starting on 1 February 2013, while deliveries are expected to begin in March 2013.
+The 2013 Mercedes-Benz A-Class BlueEFFICIENCY models will be available for sale starting on 1 February 2013, while deliveries are expected to begin in March 2013.

 Engine and specifications:

-The BlueEFFICIENCY models for the A Class will be offered in both petrol and diesel engines.
+The BlueEFFICIENCY models for the 2013 Mercedes-Benz A-Class will be offered in both petrol and diesel engines.
 The A 180 BlueEFFICIENCY Edition is equipped with the 1.6-liter petrol engine; it has a capacity to deliver 122hp of maximum power.
 The car will boast fuel consumption figures of 5.2/ 100 km and very low CO2 emissions of 120 g/km.